Accessibility Statement for Chaddesley Corbett Parish Council

 - Google reCAPTCHA

 The reCAPTCHA anti-spam software used for the online forms on the Contact page does not meet WCAG 2.1 success criterion 2.4.6 (headings and labels).
-Users who are unable to use these online forms are encouraged to contact the Parish Clerk, Yvonne Scriven, outlining the subject-matter of their query, and the Clerk can forward their query on to the appropriate person.
+Users who are unable to use these online forms are encouraged to contact the Parish Clerk, Rachel Jefferies, outlining the subject-matter of their query, and the Clerk can forward their query on to the appropriate person.

 Nothing is cited as being a disproportionate burden